 It is very challenging to cope with a traumatic amputation.
-If you believe that your medical provider caused, or at least contributed to your limb amputation, contact our firm to evaluate your case.
+If you believe that your medical provider caused, or at least contributed to your limb amputation, contact our Atlanta medical malpractice lawyers to evaluate your case.
 We will review and analyze all of your medical records to determine what went wrong.
 Once we complete our review, we will explain all of your potential legal options so that you can recover the compensation that you deserve.

 Reasons for Amputations